Deckhandfirststar01/Skrivebord/spec/abp/notifications.md

 ## Notification types

-There are three different types of notification.
-They all contain translateable text and optionally links the user can visit.
+There are four different types of notification.
+They all contain translatable text and optionally links the user can visit.
 But they do differ when it comes to when and how they show up.

 (Please note that the _question_ notification type is not specified here, because question notifications can currently not be defined via `notifications.json`, they are only used internally.)